keras-team/keras-io/guides/md/making_new_layers_and_models_via_subclassing.md

 ---
 ## The `Layer` class: the combination of state (weights) and some computation

-One of the central abstraction in Keras is the `Layer` class.
+One of the central abstractions in Keras is the `Layer` class.
 A layer encapsulates both a state (the layer's "weights") and a transformation from inputs to outputs (a "call", the layer's forward pass).